How to get rid of string algae?

 7. Phosphates: Phosphates are essential nutrients for plant growth, but excessive levels can contribute to algae blooms.
 Test for phosphate levels and aim to keep them below 0.1 ppm.

 Regularly monitoring these water parameters will help you identify and address any potential issues in your pond.
-It’s advisable to use reliable water testing kitsOpens in a new tab. or consult with a local pond professional for accurate and comprehensive testing.
+It’s advisable to use reliable water testing kits or consult with a local pond professional for accurate and comprehensive testing.

 Can I use Straw in my pond and aquariums to reduce algae